nu-decree/viceroy-decree-website/exampleSite/content/english/pages/applications.md

 draft: false
 ---

-Northeastern University is seeking applications from current undergraduate students to join our inaugural cohort of VICEROY DECREE scholars.

-The Virtual Institutes for Cyber and Electromagnetic Spectrum Research and Employ (VICEROY) DoD Electromagnetic and Cyber Research and Experiential Education Virtual Institute (DECREE) is a consortium of four universities created in close collaboration with the Department of Defense (DoD) and Defense Information Base partners to address recruitment and training challenges faced in DoD-related cyber and Electromagnetic Spectrum (EMS) fields.
-The goal of the program is to grow the availability of well-qualified and trained students with essential knowledge, skills, and abilities required to plan, synchronize, and lead DoD-related cyber and EMS operations.
+The Virtual Institutes for Cyber and Electromagnetic Spectrum Research and Employ (VICEROY) DoD Electromagnetic and Cyber Research and Experiential Education Virtual Institute (DECREE) is a consortium of three universities created in close collaboration with the Department of Defense (DoD) and Defense Information Base partners to address recruitment and training challenges faced in DoD-related cyber and Electromagnetic Spectrum (EMS) fields.
+The goal of the program is to grow the availability of well-qualified and trained students with knowledge, skills, and abilities required to lead DoD-related cyber and EMS operations.

+Scholars participating in the Virtual Institute program can obtain two VICEROY Scholars Designations: VICEROY Scholars or VICEROY Scholars with Honors, based on their completion of program requirements.
+To be recognized as a VICEROY Scholar, students must meet the following requirements:
+    1. Maintain eligibility for Security Clearance
+    2. Complete an Academic Program Aligned with OPM Standards
+    3. Maintain a minimum GPA of 3.0 to be eligible for the program.
+    4. Engage in a Cyber-Spectrum Co-Curricular Club
+    5. Participate in Cyber Competitions
+    6. Complete an Applied Learning Experience (Security+, Pentest +, …) VICEROY Scholars with Honors are students who meet all the VICEROY Scholars criteria and the following additional requirements:
+    7. Participate in Mentorship and/or Engagement
+    8. Complete of a DoD-Related Internship
+    9. Participate in the Annual VICEROY Symposium

-Scholars participating in the Virtual Institute program are eligible to receive a scholarship of up to $10,000, subject to the fulfillment of all program activities and responsibilities.
-The scholarship amount is contingent upon the funding provided by the Griffiss Institute and may be adjusted or discontinued if such funding is reduced or terminated.
+Students who meet all VICEROY Scholars requirements will receive a completion stipend and a letter of commendation from the VICEROY National Director, while Scholars with Honors will receive additional recognition for their exceptional contributions and commitment to the program.
+The scholarship funding is contingent upon the support provided by the Griffiss Institute and may be adjusted or discontinued if such funding is reduced or terminated.

-**Scholars' responsibilities:**
-- Complete VI courses
-- Meet regularly with their DECREE VI mentors (bi-weekly)
-- Participate in DECREE Seminars and Events (monthly)
-- Participate in program evaluation activities (quarterly)
-- Complete practical offensive security training (annually)
-- Participate in the annual VI engagement symposia (annually)
-- Complete professional certifications (annually)

-**Eligibility Criteria:**
-- Must be undergraduate student enrolled full-load at DECREE VI partner university (preferably sophomore or junior)
-- Must fulfill specific academic requirements and course pre-requisites
-- Must be security-clearance eligible

-**— The next Priority Application Deadline for Fall 2025 application is February 28th 2025 —**
+**— The next Priority Application Deadline for Spring 2026 application is september 28th 2026 —**
-The application process is described in the following flow-chart:

-{{< image src="images/viceroy-decree-application-process.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 **Application Form** [here](https://app.smartsheet.com/b/form/71b96b31ec674310a3e304a9340e7bfa).